PSU-Cloud/splitserve/README.md

 A list of these configurations with descriptions can be found [here](https://spark.apache.org/docs/2.1.0/configuration.html)

-These configruations must be added to `spark.conf` in the conf directory.
+These configruations must be added to `spark-defaults.conf` in the conf directory or given as command line arguments.

 SplitServe supports various other configurable knobs to control the cluster configuration to suit the workload being run.